+[AU: Another illustration would be a good addition to this chapter.
+Do you have a visualization of the iterative process you are talking about here that you could share?
+One that might show readers what this process is like?
+Thanks, Kevin (PjE)]

+AR: Done.
+Thx.

 Find Statistics

-We debated on putting this at the top of the list.
-Proceeding down a data driven path may head right into the danger zone we talked about in the previous section without some element of statistics involved.
-The entire point of moving to a data driven security program is to learn from data and the wide field of statistics (encompassing classic, data mining and machine learning) has already learned a great deal about how to learn from data.
-To not take advantage of all that history may doom you to repeat the failures others have already overcome.
+We debated on putting this at the top of the list, but hopefully we’ve pounded this point home by now.
+Proceeding down a data-driven path may head right into the danger zone we talked about in the previous section without some element of statistics involved.
+The entire point of moving to a data-driven security program is to learn from data.
+The wide field of statistics (encompassing classic, data mining, and machine learning) has already learned how to learn from data.
+Not taking advantage of all that history may doom you to repeat the failures others have already overcome.

 There are two options here: Hire someone with a background in statistics or start enhancing current employees (or yourself!) with training and education we mentioned in the first part of this chapter.
-Unfortunately the candidates with both good domain expertise and good statistics experience are few and far between.
-So hiring external may mean bringing in someone with less experience with information security, which is fine if you are prepared for it.
-On the other hand, picking up statistics as a working professional will not be possible through a simple weeklong training session.
+Unfortunately, candidates with both good domain expertise and good statistics experience are few and far between.
+So hiring externally may mean bringing in someone with less experience with information security, which is fine if you are prepared for it.
+On the other hand, becoming a professional statistician isn’t possible through a simple weeklong training session.
 If you are seeking educational programs in statistics, keep in mind the two cultures Leo Breiman wrote about.
-Some universities focus on the classic statistics with less (or no) focus on programming and data management, while others may focus heavily on programming at the expense of teaching a strong foundation of classic statistics.
+Some universities focus on the classic statistics with less (or no) focus on programming and data management, whereas others focus heavily on programming at the expense of teaching a strong foundation in classical statistics.

 Summary

-We have covered a lot through the pages of this book and you should realize that you don’t have to do all of this right out of the gate.
-Through the mixture of hacking skills, domain expertise and statistics you can move yourself towards a data driven lifestyle.
-Combining that with the art of asking the right questions and getting the data to answer those questions will start to move your organization towards a data driven security program.
+You have learned a lot through the pages of this book, and you should realize that you don’t have to do all of this right out of the gate.
+Through the mixture of hacking skills, domain expertise, and statistics, you can move toward a data-driven lifestyle.
+Combine that with the art of asking the right questions and getting the data to answer those questions, and you’ll start to move your organization toward a data-driven security program.
 You don’t have to implement everything right away to see value.
-An iterative approach should provide more value over time and help you adapt to the inevitable challenges that will arise.
-Start slow, try everything, try everything again and let us know how you’re doing.
+An iterative approach should provide more value over time and help you adapt to the inevitable challenges that arise.
+Start slow, try everything, try everything again, and let us know how you’re doing.

+Recommended Reading

+Patil, D. J. Building Data Science Teams.
+O'Reilly Media, Inc., 2011.
+This book was written by folks who have real-world experience recruiting, managing and retaining data science teams.
+They include a special section specifically on fraud, abuse, risk and security teams and also cover topics on tooling, hiring, and team/department organization.
+It’s definitely a “must-read” for those who are looking to delve into data science.

+[AU: For consistency with other chapters it would be good to add a couple recommended readings to this chapter.
+Thanks, Kevin (PJE)]